 I eat these cookies with my coffee for breakfast this time of year.
 I absolutely love them!
 Luckily we only make them once a year.
 The best part about this recipe is you can get two different kinds of cookies out of it if you would like.

 We usually separate the dough into two different batches.
-One batch for our regular cookies with icing and the other for jelly cookies.
-We ALWAYS make both kinds
+One batch for our regular cookies with a powder sugar icing and the other for our classic jelly cookies.
+We make both kinds every year.
+You can use your favorite cookie cutters for these cookies.

 I love finding fun cookie cutters.
 My favorites are the elf, stocking and snowflake.
 My mom has a GIANT Christmas tree and I love doing that one too.
 These cookie cutters are almost the exact same ones I bought a few years ago to use at my house.
 The ones we use at my mom’s house are the plastic kind and are probably older than I am.